thespis-rs/thespis_iface/README.md

 - clean up benches and write benchmarks for remote actors
 - stream handler
 - on generic impls, tag methods as default, so that users can override them for specific types.
+- remote should store and resend messages for call if we don't get an acknowledgement?
+If ever you receive twice, you should drop it?
+Does tcp not guarantee arrival here?
+What with connection loss?
+The concept is best efforts to deliver a message at most once.
+- Do not return failure::Error from interface, but a library specific error?
+Then again, this allows impls to define what errors they can throw?

+## Design issues:

+- notion of "one message at a time".
+This is only necessary if the actor has mutable state.
+If the actor works without mutable state, it can be run in parallel.
+In thespis there is currently no way to create this optimization.
+In actix this is represented by sync actors, where you spawn several of them on different threads and then have one address for the lot.
+It would be nice if we could have like a mailbox type which shall give you only an immutable reference to self, and now it will process messages in parallel.
+This will however require a different Handler trait, and that's not very elegant.

+- Address is capability.
+Currently we work on "in process" stuff (the programmer compiling is deemed responsible for the outcome), so not much security considerations are in place.
+And we work on cross process communication where we consider an all public interface.
+A process provides services, and if it accepts a connection, it specifies which services will respond on that connection, but it's not more fine grained than that ATM.
+Eg. We have not implemented any authentication/authorization/encryption/signing.
+Consider how you make something available to some entity that is authorized only.

+- Two big axises are difficult to implement DRY:
+  - Send vs !Send messages, see: https://users.rust-lang.org/t/how-do-you-all-make-your-dynamic-code-send-agnostic/27567/5
+  - mut vs not mut actor: would allow processing messages in parallel, but needs a different Handler trait, and Handler trait is used throughout as trait bound A: Handler<M>